sarah1ibrahim/End-to-End-Echocardiographic-Analysis-Pipeline/README.md

 Cardiovascular diseases (CVDs) are the leading cause of death globally, and echocardiography is a key diagnostic tool.
 However, manual interpretation is complex, time-intensive, and requires expert cardiologists.
 This project presents an **AI-powered end-to-end echocardiographic analysis pipeline** that automates cardiac structure segmentation, clinical parameter estimation, and structured report generation, all through a web application.

-Our system supports supervised (U-Net) and self-supervised (SAM, MedSAM) segmentation models, ejection fraction estimation using the Area-Length method, and report generation with Large Language Models (LLMs), integrated into a full-stack web platform to help cardiologists in automating and analyzing the echocardiographic workflow..
+Our system supports supervised (U-Net) and self-supervised (SAM, MedSAM) segmentation models, ejection fraction estimation using the Area-Length method, and report generation with Large Language Models (LLMs), integrated into a full-stack web platform to help cardiologists in automating and analyzing the echocardiographic workflow.

 ---